nvaccess/testDisplayModel/readme.md

 Or import from the 'dependencies.vsconfig'

 # Building
-Open mfcTest.sln with Visual Studio, and Build All
+Open TestDisplayModel.sln with Visual Studio, and Build All

 # GDItest
 A C# winforms application with a custom paint method.